ministryofjustice/moj-frontend/docs/style-guide.md

 If users are familiar with the acronym or initialism but you would still like to help them, you can spell it out afterwards, for example 'PDU (probation delivery unit)'.

 For guidance or long-form content, spell them out on first mention (following the [abbreviations and acronyms guidance on GOV.UK](https://www.gov.uk/guidance/style-guide/a-to-z-of-gov-uk-style#abbreviations-and-acronyms)).

+There is little consensus in the department about how to style some acronyms and initialisms, especially if one letter refers to a preposition.

+However, you should consider writing acronyms and initialisms entirely in upper case.
+For example, ROSH instead of RoSH and MOJ instead of MoJ.
+This is because:

+- studies, such as in the [Memory and Cognition journal article on reader ability](https://link.springer.com/article/10.3758/BF03198246), suggest that abbreviations written in a mix of upper and lower case are harder to read, especially for less skilled readers
+- it follows the convention established by the abbreviation of [ROTL for Release on Temporary Licence](#rotl-%28release-on-temporary-licence%29) and so helps to improve consistency
+- guidance from the Guardian and GOV.UK recommends writing similar abbreviations such as MOT and FOI entirely in upper case

+You should use a mix of upper and lower-case letters when referring to the names of systems such OASys and NDelius.

 ### alerts (DPS only)